sergeycherkasovv/sergeycherkasovv/README.md

 * 🌍  I'm based in Novosibirsk
 * 🖥️  See my portfolio at [This portfolio consists of educational projects.](http://github.com/sergeycherkasovv)
 * ✉️   You can contact me at [iamcherkasov.job@gmail.com](mailto:iamcherkasov.job@gmail.com)
-* 🧠  I'm learning I’m currently learning the Spring Boot.
+* 🧠  I’m currently learning the Spring Boot.

 ### Skills